By on 2022-12-02 -

 All in all, the A8 is absolutely brilliant, and it comes with Audi's very good reputation for longevity and reliability.

-But don't buy one without service history.
-You have to know it has been properly taken care of and, of course, even servicing and tyres for such a car come at a little more than the ordinary.
+But don't buy one without that service history.
+You have to know it has been properly fettled, and of course, even servicing and tyres for such a car come at a little more than the ordinary.